ZacharyConlyn/fuzzy_yara/README.md

 ## Overview

-`fuzzy_yara` is a Binary Ninja plugin that automatically generates flexible Yara rules from functions or ranges in your binary analysis.
-It analyzes instructions, intelligently masks bytes (wildcards), and produces Yara rules that are robust to small changes, helping you detect malware or similar binaries even if they have minor modifications.
+`fuzzy_yara` is a Binary Ninja plugin that automatically generates flexible Yara rules from functions or ranges in your x86 or AMD64 binary analysis.
+It analyzes instructions, intelligently masks offsets and addresses with wildcards, and produces Yara rules that are robust to recompilation--even across operating systems--helping you detect malware or similar binaries even if they have minor modifications.

 ## Features